yglazner/kivyoav/README.md

 Includes:

 AutoSizedLabel: a label that calculates the font size automatically by a give ratio

-delayable: a decorator for creating functions that can cause a delay using *yield timeout*!
+Delayable: a decorator for creating functions that can cause a delay using *yield timeout*!